PopovEvgeniy/simpleswfconvertor/readme.txt

 1.7.4: The source code was recompiled under Lazarus 4.0 RC1.
 1.7.5: The source code was recompiled under Lazarus 4.0 RC3.
 1.7.5.1: The documentation has been updated.
+1.7.6: The source code was recompiled under Lazarus 4.2.